Pete Ittersagen

-Peter Ittersagen (born September 28, 1985) is a former American football cornerback, last with the Edmonton Eskimos of the Canadian Football League.
+Peter Ittersagen (born September 28, 1985) is an American former professional football cornerback.
 He was signed by the Jacksonville Jaguars as an undrafted free agent in 2009.
 He played college football at Wheaton.
 He is married to Annie Ittersagen (née Torppey), a former Wheaton College student and lifelong Wheaton resident.

-Early life and childhood
+Early life

 Ittersagen graduated from Wheaton North High School in 2004 and went on to graduate from Wheaton in 2009.

 Professional career

 Jacksonville Jaguars

-After going undrafted in the 2009 NFL Draft, Ittersagen signed with the Jacksonville Jaguars as an undrafted free agent on April 27, 2009.
+After going undrafted in the 2009 NFL draft, Ittersagen signed with the Jacksonville Jaguars as an undrafted free agent on April 27, 2009.
 He was cut on September 5, 2009.

 Tennessee Titans

 Ittersagen was signed by the Tennessee Titans on August 2, 2010.
 He was cut on August 31, 2010 and re-signed to the practice squad on September 5.
 He was promoted to the active roster on December 17, 2010.

 Edmonton Eskimos

 Ittersagen was signed by the Edmonton Eskimos on May 29, 2012, but was released with the final roster cuts on June 23, 2012.
 He joined the Eskimos practice roster on September 6, 2012.